Join the Newsletter to Keep Reading

-It is common for companies to acquire another company or business but the question is how to know whether such an acquisition constitutes a business combination rather than an asset acquisition?
+It is common for companies to acquire another company or business.
+But the question is how do we know whether the acquisition constitutes a business combination?
 What does it mean by business combination?
 In this article, we will explore the financial reporting requirements for business combinations in IFRS 3 Business Combinations.

-Let us now go into the details of understanding a business combination in IFRS 3.
+Let us now go into the details of a business combination.

 What is a business combination?